al-mun/budget-buddy/README.md

-A React version of my budget app.
+# A React version of my budget app.
 In progress.

+# App is currently not split into components.
+Will be later on.